 You want to be confident that any agent you hire should know the market for your property.

 By re-labelling that whole “Location-Location-Location” real estate mantra to “Neighborhood-Block-House”, you’ll be able to assess whether she has real market knowledge or just faking it.

-Those 140 character guys may have initially thought that because of its popularity around the world, it had to be worth a lot of money.
+Those 140 character guys may have thought that because of its popularity around the world, Twitter had to be worth a lot of money.

-It’s a good thing their team helped them drop that line of thinking from the start because sign ups, users and number of tweets a day wasn’t where its value would ultimately come from.
+It’s a good thing their agent helped them drop that line of thinking because sign ups, users and number of tweets a day wasn’t where its value would come from.

 Astute brokers are aware of this when they meet homeowners that point to upgrades and remodeling as sources of increased value and take the time to explain what drives property value in their neighborhood.

-If you already met that broker then you’ve figured out she isn’t as knowledgeable about the market for your home as you thought.
+If you already met that broker, then you’ve figured out they aren’t as knowledgeable about your home’s market value as you thought.

 But if you haven’t met that broker yet, they’re the ones who offer to do a Free Market Valuation.

-Free market valuations, or Comparative Market Analysis as there referred to in the real estate business, use recent sales and properties on the market like yours to to determine a suggested list price.
+Free market valuations, or Comparative Market Analysis, use recent property sales and homes currently on the market to determine a list price.

-While what sold and what’s for sale is important, whose buying and how they’re financing their purchases are equally if not more important.
+While what sold and what’s for sale is important, whose buying and how they’re financing their home purchase are more important.

-For example, if five homes that sold near your property went for an average $336 per square foot, would that be enough for you to know your home’s potential market value?
+For example, if five homes that sold near your property went for an average $336 per square foot, would that be enough to know what your home should sell for?

-If that was all you had to rely on, you’d have nothing else to base your decision on who to hire other than all those pages containing those colorful charts and graphs.
+If that was all you had to rely on, you’d have poor information to make a decision on whether to hire that agent.

 But what if you had the following to consider;